 Groundwater Sustainability Plan

-The partners of WPGSA meet several times throughout the year.
+The partners of WPGSA meet several times throughout the year, including holding public meetings to share key information as it becomes available.
 Get the latest meeting materials and summaries here.

 June 2016 through June 2017

-Develop a Groundwater Sustainability Plan (GSP).
+Develop a Groundwater Sustainability Plan (GSP) for west Placer County.
 This plan provides for sustainably managed groundwater that meets the requirements of the state’s new groundwater laws, and outlines how the GSA will implement, manage and measure specific actions for the health and viability of the basins.
 The agencies are on track to submit the GSP by the due date of January 1, 2022.
 Read the Notice of Intent to develop the GSP.